edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

 - **T (┴)** — 3 exits (base N, E, W; closed S)
 - **Cross (┼)** — 4 exits (N, S, E, W)

+#### Deck scaling (by active players)

+Per-player decks scale up when fewer than four players are active so there are enough tracks to build routes.
+After scaling, the game enforces per-player minimums:

+- **7×7:** Straight 7, Elbow 6, T 3, Cross 1
+- **9×9:** Straight 9, Elbow 8, T 3, Cross 1

+RS/RE/RT/RC scale with the deck as well.
+Decks are generated at **New Game** using board size and the number of active players.

 ### Rotation & Replacement cards (dual-use)

 > These cards can either **act on existing tiles** _or_ be **used to place new tracks** just like their normal counterparts.